💘 February is the month of love! 💘

-February is the month of love.
-To us, the best way to love your family and friends is to love the Earth!
-Here are 9 recycling tips after the Valentine’s Day chocolates are all eaten and the flowers have dried up.
+The best way to love your family and friends is to show some love for the Earth!
+Here are 10 recycling tips for after the Valentine’s Day chocolates are all eaten and the flowers have wilted.

 Do you have any great reduce, reuse and recycle tips?
 Share in the comments below!
 For more tips and facts follow us on social media! @STLCityRecycles